Avia BH-33: Design and development

 Initial tests of the first prototype were disappointing, displaying performance only marginally better than the BH-21, even when fitted with a more powerful version of the Jupiter.
 Two further prototypes followed, both designated BH-33-1, each with an increasingly powerful Jupiter variant – one a Jupiter VI, the other a Jupiter VII.
-The performance of the latter example was finally acceptable for the Czechoslovakian defence ministry to order a small production run of only five aircraft.
+The performance of the latter example was finally acceptable for the Czechoslovak defence ministry to order a small production run of only five aircraft.

 Three examples were sold to Belgium, where there were plans to build the type under licence, but this did not occur.
 Licence production was undertaken, however, in Poland, where a single example was sold, along with a licence to build 50 aircraft.
 These were designated PWS-A and put into service with the Polish Air Force in 1930.

 Development continued with an almost total redesign of the fuselage, replacing the wooden, slab-sided structure with one of oval cross-section, built up from welded steel tubes.
 Designated BH-33E, this was a world-class fighter for its time.
-Nevertheless, the response from the Czechoslovakian military was lukewarm (although two were bought for the national aerobatics team), and Avia again looked abroad for customers, this time selling 20 aircraft to the Kingdom of Yugoslavia, along with a licence to produce another 24.
+Nevertheless, the response from the Czechoslovak military was lukewarm (although two were bought for the national aerobatics team), and Avia again looked abroad for customers, this time selling 20 aircraft to the Kingdom of Yugoslavia, along with a licence to produce another 24.
 Two or three examples were also bought by Soviet Union for evaluation.

 In late 1929, a further development was flown as the BH-33L, featuring longer-span wings, and a Škoda L W-block engine.
 This version finally brought the company the domestic sales that it had been hoping for, with 80 aircraft ordered by the Czechoslovak Air Force.
 These became standard equipment with some air regiments up to the outbreak of World War II.

 A single, final variant with a BMW-built Pratt & Whitney Hornet engine was built as the BH-33H (later redesignation BH-133) in 1930, but this did not lead to production.

 Operational history

+Following the outbreak of the Spanish Civil War, a single BH-33 was covertly purchased in Belgium in August 1936 on behalf of the Spanish Republican Air Force.
+While it was delivered to Spain, the aircraft's machine guns had been removed when the aircraft and pilot was briefly detained in France before being released.
 The planes were used by Spanish Republican Air Force during Spanish-Civil War.

-Czechoslovakian BH-33s never saw combat, and Poland's examples had long been replaced in service by the time of the German invasion.
+Czechoslovak BH-33s never saw combat, and Poland's examples had long been replaced in service by the time of the German invasion.
 Two Yugoslavian machines did, however see combat against Luftwaffe Messerschmitt Bf 109s, but were both destroyed and their pilots killed.